MidLevel/Ruffles/README.md

 Small packets will be delayed for sending, this allows them to be merged into one larger packet.
 This can be disabled and enabled on a per packet basis.
 The delay and max merge size can also be configured.

 ### Fragmentation
-Packets can be sent as ReliableSequencedFragmented which allows for a single packet to be of a size of up to 2^15*1450 bytes = 47513600 bytes = 47.5 megabyte.
+Packets can be sent as ReliableSequencedFragmented or ReliableFragmented which allows for a single packet to be of a size of up to 2^15*1450 bytes = 47513600 bytes = 47.5 megabyte.

 ### Ack Merging
 Ack packets are merged into bitfields to make them much more compact.